 — Much less seating on the outdoor courts at Wimbledon than at U.S. Open; we stood a lot of the time, even on matches that it would seem few cared about.
 The upshot of that is that you’re often standing a few feet away from a player’s girlfriend or coach.
 Makes for great eaves-dropping.

 –Two major highlights stood out from the two days: First, we didn’t have Centre Court tickets for Monday but Roger Federer, my all-time tennis idol, was playing on that cathedral of the sport at the end of the day.
-So even though the way you’re “supposed” to get onto Centre Court if you don’t have tickets is to go to the window and buy “returned” CC tickets after 5 p.m. that day, we did it the unauthorized way: Basically we stood outside a gate and as people walked out, begged them for their tickets if they were leaving.
+So even though the way you’re “supposed” to get onto Centre Court if you don’t have tickets is to go to the window and buy “returned” CC tickets after 5 p.m. that day, we did it the unauthorized way: We stood outside a gate and as people walked out, begged them for their tickets if they were leaving.
 Two nice folks gave my wife and I their seats, and for one glorious set and a half, I got to watch Federer on Centre Court.

-Imagine watching Michelangelo paint the Sistine Chapel, or the Beatles at Shea Stadium.
+Imagine watching Michelangelo paint the Sistine Chapel, or seeing the Beatles at Shea Stadium.
 That’s what it felt like.

 — The second highlight was what happens when you push your luck just a little bit.
-After the rains came Tuesday around 5, lots of fans left and there were plenty seats close to Centre Court.
+After the rains came Tuesday around 5, lots of fans left and there were plenty of seats close to Centre Court.
 Our CC tickets were for a pretty high section, but we had made a friend with amazing 2nd row CC seats and I asked if we could try to sneak down there with her.
 At the gate entrance I of course started schmoozing the nice female security guard, threw every reason I had as to why she should let us sit there for a pretty un-exciting match (Coco Vandeweghe vs. Kateryna Bondarenko), and finally she relented.

 So for an hour this was our view (above) for tennis.
 It was … breathtaking being that close to world-class tennis on the greatest court in the world.
 I was praying for a three-setter but alas, we only got two.